Trevor Smith (fighter)

-Trevor "Hot Sauce" Smith (born January 5, 1981) is an American professional mixed martial artist who competes in the Middleweight division.
-A professional competitor since 2009, Smith formerly competed for Strikeforce and Ultimate Fighting Championship.
+Trevor Smith (born January 5, 1981) is an American former professional mixed martial artist who competed in the Middleweight division.
+A professional competitor from 2009 to 2019, Smith formerly competed for Strikeforce and Ultimate Fighting Championship.

 Background

 Smith was born in Vancouver, Washington and lived there for part of his upbringing.
 Smith was a state champion in wrestling at Mark Morris High School in Longview, Washington and a NJCAA All-American out of Highline Community College in 2002.
 He then continued his career at the noted Division I wrestling program at Iowa State University, where he earned a bachelor's degree in marketing.

 Mixed martial arts career

 Early career

 Smith started his career in 2009.
 He fought mainly for organizations within his home state.
 With a MMA record of 7–1, losing only once to Devin Cole, he signed with Strikeforce.

 Strikeforce

 Smith made his debut on June 24, 2011, at Strikeforce Challengers: Fodor vs. Terry against Keith Berry.
 He won via technical submission in the second round.

 Smith faced T. J. Cook on November 18, 2011, at Strikeforce Challengers: Britt vs. Sayers.
 He won via submission in the first round.

 Smith faced Gian Villante on January 7, 2012, at Strikeforce: Rockhold vs. Jardine.
 He lost via TKO in the first round.

 Smith was expected to face Tim Kennedy on November 3, 2012, at Strikeforce: Cormier vs. Mir.
 However, the event was cancelled due to injuries to headliner Frank Mir, as well to co-headliner and middleweight champion Luke Rockhold.
 This bout eventually took place on January 12, 2013, at Strikeforce: Marquardt vs. Saffiedine.
 Smith lost via submission in the third round.